LigaData/spark/docs/running-on-kubernetes.md

 ```

 The configuration properties for mounting volumes into the executor pods use prefix `spark.kubernetes.executor.` instead of `spark.kubernetes.driver.`.
 For a complete list of available options for each supported type of volumes, please refer to the [Spark Properties](#spark-properties) section below.

-## Local Storage

-Spark uses temporary scratch space to spill data to disk during shuffles and other operations.
-When using Kubernetes as the resource manager the pods will be created with an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume mounted for each directory listed in `SPARK_LOCAL_DIRS`.
-If no directories are explicitly specified then a default directory is created and configured appropriately.

-`emptyDir` volumes use the ephemeral storage feature of Kubernetes and do not persist beyond the life of the pod.

-### Using RAM for local storage

-`emptyDir` volumes use the nodes backing storage for ephemeral storage by default, this behaviour may not be appropriate for some compute environments.
-For example if you have diskless nodes with remote storage mounted over a network, having lots of executors doing IO to this remote storage may actually degrade performance.

-In this case it may be desirable to set `spark.kubernetes.local.dirs.tmpfs=true` in your configuration which will cause the `emptyDir` volumes to be configured as `tmpfs` i.e. RAM backed volumes.
-When configured like this Sparks local storage usage will count towards your pods memory usage therefore you may wish to increase your memory requests by increasing the value of `spark.kubernetes.memoryOverheadFactor` as appropriate.

 ## Introspection and Debugging